Shahid-coder/Learn-german/README.md

 ```

 [see the streamlit docs for running the streamlit app](https://docs.streamlit.io/develop/concepts/architecture/run-your-app)

+# Future ideas:- 🗣️
+* Make a module and release on pypi for german words dataset.
+* Make a streamlit Quiz App
+* Give score card and certificate of excellence after submitting the quiz.
+* Implementing skip,mark and previous buttons.

 ## Release 🤫
 For latest release and source code in zip file see